CINS membership survey

 CINS Expression of Interest in AECL (March 30, 2012) – CINS has responded to Natural Resources Canada’s consultative process on the restructuring of AECL, known as a Request for Expressions of Interest.
 CINS would seek to contribute to an oversight role so as to restore Chalk River Laboratories (CRL) to its proper position as a centre for research in Canada, and to ensure that its unique combination of capabilities is managed for the benefit of all clients, whether they be academic, government or industrial users.

-The National Research Universal Reactor Shutdown and the Future of Medical Isotope Production and Research in Canada (November 24, 2010) – The House of Commons Standing Committee on Natural Resources recomended, “That the Government of Canada study the feasibility of a new multi-purpose research reactor in order to accurately estimate construction and operating costs as well as potential sources of income and report the results to Parliament.”
+- The National Research Universal Reactor Shutdown and the Future of Medical Isotope Production and Research in Canada (November 24, 2010) – The House of Commons Standing Committee on Natural Resources recommended, “That the Government of Canada study the feasibility of a new multi-purpose research reactor in order to accurately estimate construction and operating costs as well as potential sources of income and report the results to Parliament.”

 Expert Review Panel on Medical Isotope Production